MRBBATES1/StructureImports/README.md

 __Description:__

-I made this to share across youtube in an attempt to simplfy the process of importing structures between worlds without the use of a 3rd party software.
+I made this to share across youtube in an attempt to simplify the process of importing structures between worlds without the use of a 3rd party software.

 Rather than trying to learn new software or create your own minecraft pack, you can download mine and get straight into it.